thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 {
 	public MyDbContext()
 	{
-		// Set an empty DynamicDataProvider to avoid saving on the data provider AuditDataProvider = new DynamicDataProvider();
+		// Set a NULL data provider, since log saving is done in this class AuditDataProvider = new NullDataProvider();
 	}

 	public override void OnScopeCreated(AuditScope auditScope)